e18e/e18e/docs/docs/publishing.md

 - You must still push tags manually
 - Any time a tag is pushed, a GitHub release is created with a changelog generated from commit messages
-- Any time a tag is pushed, the package is published
+- Any time a tag is pushed, the package is staged (to the npm staging area)

 ## Maintenance & Tooling